benbrastmckie/.config/README.md

 ```

 If you intend to use the stock terminal, you will need to go into the terminal's settings to change the font to RobotoMono regular.
-You are now ready to write LaTex in NeoVim inside the stock terminal.
+You are now ready to write LaTeX in NeoVim inside the stock terminal.

 ## [Zathura](https://pwmt.org/projects/zathura/)